-Mixing muscle relaxers and alcohol is a dangerous combination that can produce decreased cognitive abilities, extreme sedation, impaired motor functioning, accidental death, and drug and alcohol addiction.
-Should an individual be addicted to one or both of these drugs, a comprehensive inpatient treatment program should be sought to alleviate these risks.
+Mixing alcohol with muscle relaxers is a dangerous combination that can produce decreased cognitive abilities, extreme sedation, impaired motor functioning, accidental death, and drug and alcohol addiction.
+Should an individual be addicted to one or both drugs, a comprehensive inpatient treatment program should be sought to alleviate these risks?

 A person faces an increased risk of respiratory depression, falls and injuries, motor vehicle accidents, overdose, and seizures when mixing muscle relaxers and alcohol.
-Both muscle relaxers and alcohol slow down or depress, the body’s central nervous system (CNS), an action which can lead to these and other dangers, should these two substances be combined.
+They slow down or depress the body’s central nervous system (CNS), an action that can lead to these and other dangers should these two substances be combined.

 Side Effects of Muscle Relaxers and Alcohol

 Combining muscle relaxers and alcohol intensifies the sedating effects of both substances.
 On that note, how long does it take for muscle relaxants to take effect?
-Most muscle relaxants start affecting the system within 30 minutes from intake and stay in effect for as long as six hours.
-During this period, side effects connected with these prescription drugs also become evident and may become gravely intensified with alcohol intake.
+Most muscle relaxants start affecting the system within 30 minutes of intake and stay in effect for six hours.
+During this period, side effects connected with these prescription drugs also become evident and may worsen with alcohol intake.

 These drugs can produce severe side effects.
-This is why other measures, such as taking non-steroidal anti-inflammatory drugs (NSAID), or the use of herbal muscle relaxants must first be explored before taking prescription-only muscle relaxers.
+This is why other measures, such as taking non-steroidal anti-inflammatory drugs (NSAID) or using herbal muscle relaxants, must be explored before taking prescription-only muscle relaxers.